pip-services/pip-services-docs/content/en/toolkit_api/golang/nats/queues/nats_message_queue.md

 > (c *NatsMessageQueue) Receive(correlationId string, waitTimeout time.Duration) ([*MessageEnvelope](../../../messaging/queues/message_envelope), error)

 - **correlationId**: string - checks if the message comes from the right topic.
-If this is the case, it deserializes and sends the message to the receiver if it’s set.
+If this is the case, it deserializes and sends the message to the receiver if it's set.
 Otherwise, it puts the message into the queue.
 - **waitTimeout**: time.Duration - timeout (milliseconds) to wait for a message to come.
 - **returns**: ([*MessageEnvelope](../../../messaging/queues/message_envelope), error) - received message or nil if nothing was received.